MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/operating-system.md

 For more detail, see [Server Configuration Tool (SConfig)](/windows-server/administration/server-core/server-core-sconfig).

-After configuring the operating system as needed with Sconfig on each server, you're ready to use the Cluster Creation wizard in Windows Admin Center to cluster the servers.
+After configuring the operating system as needed with SConfig on each server, you're ready to use the Cluster Creation wizard in Windows Admin Center to cluster the servers.

 > [!NOTE]
 > If you're installing Azure Stack HCI on a single server, you must use PowerShell to create the cluster.